tf-pre-release/OTFCDTDatastore/README.md

 By Default value for **NSFileProtectionType** is **NSFileProtectionCompleteUntilFirstUserAuthentication**, that user can change at any point of time.

-In CDTDatastore framework, we have given 3 types of OTFProtectionLevels that will help to set encryption with some different behaviours.
+In OTFCDTDatastore framework, we have given 3 types of OTFProtectionLevels that will help to set encryption with some different behaviours.
 Below are the available modes -

 ### **RunToCompletionWithin10Seconds** - User can use this mode in case Apps are guaranteed to complete syncing within 10 seconds, it will set NSFileProtectionType to CompleteUnlessOpen till 10 seconds finishes.
 After 10 seconds it will be change the NSFileProtectionType to Complete automatically and any running sycing  won't be able to access Files in background.